Ming-Ni-Group/P.aeruginosa-ICU-patients/README.md

 - meta-data

-  1. referece-genome，reference genomes used in the analysis
+  1. referece-genome，all the reference genomes used in the analysis
-  2. assembly-genomes，genomes assembled by SPAdes
+  2. assembly-genomes，genomes of P. aeruginosa isolates assembled by SPAdes.
   3. blastn results of recurrently mutated genes (blast to NCBI nt database)

-- results:  The results from the
+- results:  result files for figure visualization and analysis

-- scripts: for analysis and figures plot
+- scripts: script files for analysis

 ## SNPs calling and annotation

 1. Map the NGS reads to the reference genome (snakemake pipeline):

-   `snakemake -s  NGS_map_PAO1-pipeline.py -p `
+   `snakemake -s  scripts/analysis/NGS_map_PAO1-pipeline.py -p `

 2. SNPs calling (snakemake pipeline):

-   `snakemake -s iSNV_calling-pipeline.py -p `
+   `snakemake -s scripts/analysis/iSNV_calling-pipeline.py -p `

-   This script is used to call the SNPs , generate the summary state of the iSNVs and SNPs
+   This script is used to call the SNPs and generate the summary file of the iSNVs and SNPs

 3. Annotation of SNPs  by using SnpEff :

-   - Convert the iSNVs and SNP table into vcf format(VCFv4.1) :
+   - Convert the table obtained from "iSNV-calling" pipeline into vcf format(VCFv4.1) :

-     `python  iSNVTable_2_vcf_allsample.py  -i  $   -o $allsamplesVcfPath   -r   $ref_ID `
+     `python  scripts/analysis/iSNV_calling/iSNVTable_2_vcf_allsample.py  -i  $   -o $allsamplesVcfPath   -r   $ref_ID `

    - Annoting the iSNVs and SNPs :